Discriminative model

-Discriminative models, also referred to as conditional models, are a class of logistical models used for classification or regression.
-They distinguish decision boundaries through observed data, such as pass/fail, win/lose, alive/dead or healthy/sick.
+Discriminative models, also referred to as conditional models, are a class of models frequently used for classification.
+They are typically used to solve binary classification problems, i.e. assign labels, such as pass/fail, win/lose, alive/dead or healthy/sick, to existing datapoints.

-Typical discriminative models include logistic regression (LR), conditional random fields (CRFs) (specified over an undirected graph), decision trees, and many others.
-Typical generative model approaches include naive Bayes classifiers, Gaussian mixture models, variational autoencoders, generative adversarial networks and others.
+Types of discriminative models include logistic regression (LR), conditional random fields (CRFs), decision trees among many others.
+Generative model approaches which uses a joint probability distribution instead, include naive Bayes classifiers, Gaussian mixture models, variational autoencoders, generative adversarial networks and others.

 Definition

 Unlike generative modelling, which studies the joint probability $P(x,y)$, discriminative modeling studies the $P(y|x)$ or maps the given unobserved variable (target) $x$ to a class label $y$ dependent on the observed variables (training samples).
 For example, in object recognition, $x$ is likely to be a vector of raw pixels (or features extracted from the raw pixels of the image).
 Within a probabilistic framework, this is done by modeling the conditional probability distribution $P(y|x)$, which can be used for predicting $y$ from $x$.
 Note that there is still distinction between the conditional model and the discriminative model, though more often they are simply categorised as discriminative model.